janakerman/flux-demo-branch-release/README.md

 A manifest repo acting as a tenant within [flux-demo-branch-admin](https://github.com/janakerman/flux-demo-branch-admin).

 Downsides:
-* Merging to a branch
+* Merging to a test branch

 ## Adding a new service